QuChunhe/study/Linux.md

 * Workload: The input to the system or the load applied is the workload.
 For a database, the workload consists of the database queries and commands sent by the clients.

+Utilization can be time-based or capacity-based.
+Time-Based Time-based utilization is formally defined in queueing theory.
+For example the average amount of time the server or resource was busy

+This defines utilization in terms of capacity instead of time.
+It implies that a disk at 100% utilization cannot accept any more work.
+With the time-based definition, 100% utilization only means it is busy
+100% of the time.
+100% busy does not mean 100% capacity.

 # Setting

 [The /proc filesystem documentation ](http://linuxinsight.com/proc_filesystem.html)